Aryan00005/Rsoft/readme.md

-# Rsoft
+# rla_play

-Rsoft is a Django project built with Python 3.12.
+rla_play is a Django project built with Python 3.12.

 ## Setup Guide